-Three different recording scripts were created.
+To accomplish the goals of the project, three different scripts were generated.
 The first two scripts were used to synthesize digit strings.

-The third script allowed the pronunciation of sequences as natural numbers, i.e., 10 would be pronounced as "ten" instead of "one zero" and 111 would be pronounced as "ten" instead of "one zero" and 111 would be pronounced as "one hundred and eleven" instead of "one one one."
+The third script allowed the pronunciation of sequences as natural numbers, i.e. 10 could be pronounced as "ten" instead of "one zero" and 111 be pronounced as "one hundred and eleven" instead of "one one one."

-The first recording script was designed in such a way that all target digits were carefully placed in adjacent phonetic contexts that produced minimal coarticulatory effects on the target digits.
-This method of limited domain synthesis was shown to be effective in various applications, but had not been formally evaluated previously.
+The first script was designed in such a way that all target digits were carefully placed in adjacent phonetic contexts that produce minimal coarticulatory effects on the target digits.
+This method of limited domain synthesis was known to be successful in various applications, but had not been formally evaluated previously.

-A sentence in the first script was specified (and spoken) in the format:
+A sentence in the first script was given as:

-$$NxN - NxxN$$
+NxN - NxxN

-where N was a target digit speech unit that was collected into the database and x was a digit or word that provided the neutral/minimal co-articulation context and consequently was not Ann K. Syrdal, Alistair Conkie stored in the synthesis database.
+where N is a target digit speech unit that was collected into our database and x is a digit or word that provided the neutral/minimal co-articulation context and consequently was not stored in the synthesis database.
 The first script consisted of 10 7-digit-strings, each divided into two groupings, the first with three digits and the second, with four.
-The positions of the four target digits (N) within a phrase represented each of four different prosodic contexts commonly used by speakers to designate phrasal groupings of digit strings, such as 10-digit telephone numbers with three prosodic phrase-defined groups indicating 3-digit area code, 3-digit exchange, and final 4-digit line number.
+The positions of the four target digits (N) within a phrase represented each of four different prosodic contexts commonly used by speakers to designate phrasal groupings of digit strings, such as 10-digit telephone numbers with three prosodic phrase-defined groups indicating 3-digit area code, 3-digit exchange, and final 4-digit line number